-All the keys derived are limited in lifetime by that of the parent key or by server policy.
+All the derived keys are limited in lifetime by that of the parent key or by server policy.
 Any domain-specific keys are further restricted for use only in the domain for which the keys are derived.
 All the keys specified in this document are meant for use in ERP only.
-Any other restrictions of session keys may be imposed by the specific lower layer and are out of scope for this specification.
+Other restrictions on the use of session keys may be imposed by the specific lower layer but are out of scope for this specification.